ewmorr/fungi_ITS2_dada2_protocol_07162024/README.md

-# Workflow for processing ITS2 reads through dada2 on the permise server using dada2 and ITSxpress
+# Workflow for processing ITS2 reads to ASVs on the permise server using dada2 and ITSxpress

 ## software setup
 If conda environments are not already installed on the user premise account install them as follows